 Our strategy for 2022 to 2027 sets out our vision to enable a thriving profession of high quality and trusted solicitors in Scotland with access to justice for all.
-Our operating plan for 2022/23 was the first year of this new strategy.
+Our operating plan for 2023/24 was the second year of this new strategy.
 Many of the objectives were continued from the previous year objectives, including improving our infrastructure, processes and efficiencies.
 In 2022/23, we transitioned from a post-pandemic position into delivery of the new 5-year strategy at a time of economic uncertainty and record levels of inflation.

-Our people remain at the heart of everything we do and whilst we must balance a number of key priorities like IT transformation, in 2022/23 we published "Our People Strategy" setting out our commitment to providing the best colleague experience possible.
-We will build on our value-based work environment to attract and retain the best talent for the benefit of the Society and our members.
+During 2023/24 inroads were made into delivering "Our People Strategy" improving best colleague experience, building a value-based work environment to attract and retain the best talent for the benefit of the Society and our members.